Airbus A380-800 vs Boeing 747-8

 Economically, both aircraft are shaped by their four engines.
 They can offer competitive costs per seat when filled to high load factors, but that is precisely the challenge: they need consistently strong demand to justify their trip costs, and higher fuel prices pushed airlines toward more flexible twin-engine widebodies.
 The A380 carries more passengers than the 747-8I and spreads costs over a larger cabin, while the 747-8I offers somewhat lower capacity with a strong cargo lineage.
 Both have now ended production, reflecting how the market moved away from very large quads.

-For passengers, both are known for a smooth, quiet ride thanks to their size.
-The A380's two full-length decks give it an unusually spacious feel, and its width leaves room for generous cabins, staircases, and the premium features that several operators chose to install.
-The 747-8I offers the character of the upper-deck cabin and nose section, which many frequent flyers prize.
+For passengers, both are known for a smooth, quiet ride thanks to their size — turbulence that unsettles a smaller jet is barely felt.
+The A380's two full-length decks give it an unusually spacious feel, and its width leaves room for generous cabins, staircases and the premium features several operators installed; economy runs ten-abreast on the main deck but a roomier 2-4-2 on the upper deck, which is the connoisseur's choice.
+The 747-8I offers the character of its upper-deck cabin and nose section, prized by frequent flyers, with a ten-abreast main deck of its own.
 Cabin altitude and humidity on both are typical of their era rather than class-leading, so the comfort advantage comes mainly from sheer space and low noise.
+For the best seat on either, head upstairs to the upper deck; on the main deck, choose a window away from the central staircases and galleys.

 The two jets represent a shared philosophy that the industry has largely set aside, yet each still makes sense in specific hands.
 The A380 suits carriers with dense, high-demand hub routes and the ability to fill it; the 747-8I appeals where its blend of capacity, cargo heritage, and iconic status fits.
 Neither is a general-purpose answer today, but both remain remarkable expressions of maximum-capacity air travel.